harelsegev/harelsegev.github.io/content/posts/The Mystery of the HeapLeakDetection Registry Key/index.md

 *CommitThreshold* is multiplied by `(PageSize * NumberOfPhysicalPages) / 100`.
 That lead me to conclude it's the amount of memory an application has to commit in order to get diagnosed, as a percentage of the total amount of physical memory on the system.

 I was able to verify this theory through further testing.
-This artifact behaves differently depending on the amount of RAM you have installed.
-My computer at home has 4GB, but the one in my office has 8GB.
-The 250MB my test application allocated are more than 5 percent out of the 4GB I have at home, but not out of the 8GB I have at my office.
+This artifact behaves differently depending on the amount of RAM installed.
+The 250MBs my test application allocates are more than 5 percent out of the 4GBs of RAM installed in my computer at home, but they're less than 5 percent out of the 8GBs installed in the computer at my office.

+## Reverse Engineering *RdrpIdentifyTargetProcess*

+lala

 ## Conclusions

-The Memory Leak Diagnoser is triggered every *TimerInverval* minutes (5, by default).
-If it detects a process which has a large enough amount of committed memory - more than *CommitThreshold* (5, by default) percent of the amount of installed RAM, it creates a key  for it under `DiagnosedApplications`, if there isn't one already.
+The Memory Leak Diagnoser is triggered every *TimerInverval* minutes.
+When triggered, it gets a list of all running processes, and sorts it by amount of committed memory.
+Then, it chooses the first process on the list which has committed at least *CommitThreshold* percent out of the total amount of physical memory, and that wasn't already chosen in the last *DetectionInterval* days.

-If a key exists already, the `LastDetectionTime` value is updated only if at least 30 days have passed since the last detection.
+A sub-key beneath the *DiagnosedApplications* key is then created (if it doesn't exist already) for the chosen process, and the *LastDetectionTime* is updated.